MicrosoftDocs/win32/desktop-src/uxguide/ctrl-balloons.md

 A typical balloon.

 Balloons have an icon, a title, and body text, all of which are optional.
 Unlike tooltips and infotips, balloons also have a tail that identifies their source.
-Usually the source is a control—if so, it is referred to as the [owner control](glossary.md#o).
+Usually the source is a control if so, it is referred to as the [owner control](glossary.md#o).

-While balloons inform users of non-critical problems, they don't prevent problems—although the owner control might.
+While balloons inform users of non-critical problems, they don't prevent problems although the owner control might.
 Any unhandled problems must be handled by the owner user interface (UI) when users attempt to commit to the action.

 Balloons are usually used with text boxes, or controls that use text boxes for changing values, such as combo boxes, list views, and tree views.
 Other kinds of controls are sufficiently well constrained, and don't need the additional feedback balloons afford.
-Furthermore, if there is a problem with other types of controls, it often involves inconsistency between multiple controls—a situation for which balloons aren't suitable.
+Furthermore, if there is a problem with other types of controls, it often involves inconsistency between multiple controls a situation for which balloons aren't suitable.
 Only text-entry controls are both unconstrained and a common source of [single-point errors](glossary.md#g).

 A notification is a specific type of balloon displayed by a [notification area](winenv-notification.md) icon.